Foundations of geometric approximate group theory: Acknowledgements

 \section{Acknowledgements}

-Just like its authors, this book has been growing slowly but steadily over the last five years.
+Just like its authors, this book has been growing slowly but steadily over the last seven years.
 The authors would thus like to express their gratitude to all the people and institutions which have supported the project over this long period of time.
-In particular, the authors are indebted to the following people: \begin{itemize} \item To Michael Bj\"orklund, without whom this whole theory would not exist. \item To Simon Machado for numerous explanations concerning the work of Breuillard--Green--Tao, and in particular for contributing Appendix \ref{AppendixBGT}. \item To Nina Lebedeva for providing a list of corrections for the proof of \cite[Thm.\ 1.1]{BuyaloLebedeva}, on which the proof of Theorem \ref{l-dim-leq-dim} is based. \item To Alexey Talambutsa for help with the proof of Theorem \ref{BlockersExist}. \item To Stefan Witzel, who suggested the definition of finiteness properties for countable approximate groups used in this book; the second half of Section 3.2 paraphrases joint work with him \cite{HaWi}. \item To Gabi Ben Simon, Laura Bonn, Sergei Buyalo, James Farre, Slava Grigorchuk, Anton Hase, Nir Lazarovich, Leonard Rubin, Michah Sageev, Viktor Schroeder, Alessandro Sisto and Emily Stark for various comments, corrections and suggestions. \item To the members of the Geometry and Topology Seminar at the Technion for providing a stimulating and collaborative atmosphere over the years; this book can be seen as a continuation of the discussions which arose from various talks in this seminar. \end{itemize} Moreover, the authors would like to thank the following institutions for providing them with excellent working conditions during various stages of their collaboration: the Technion Faculty of Mathematics, Haifa, the Department of Mathematics at the University of Rijeka, the Institut f\"ur Algebra und Geometrie at the Karlsruher Institut f\"ur Technologie and the Mathematische Forschungsinstitut Oberwolfach.
+In particular, the authors are indebted to the following people: \begin{itemize} \item To Michael Bj\"orklund, without whom this whole theory would not exist. \item To Simon Machado for numerous explanations concerning the work of Breuillard--Green--Tao, and in particular for contributing Appendix \ref{AppendixBGT}. \item To Nina Lebedeva for providing a list of corrections for the proof of \cite[Thm.\ 1.1]{BuyaloLebedeva}, on which the proof of Theorem \ref{l-dim-leq-dim} is based. \item To Alexey Talambutsa for help with the proof of Theorem \ref{BlockersExist}. \item To Stefan Witzel, who suggested the definition of finiteness properties for countable approximate groups used in this book; the second half of Section 3.2 paraphrases joint work with him \cite{HaWi}. \item To Gabi Ben Simon, Laura Bonn, Emmanuel Breuillard, Sergei Buyalo, James Farre, Francesco Fournier-Facio, Elia Fioravanti, Slava Grigorchuk, Anton Hase, Udi Hrushovski, Nir Lazarovich, Waltraud Lederle, Leonard Rubin, Michah Sageev, Viktor Schroeder, Alessandro Sisto and Emily Stark and the anonymous referees for various comments, corrections and suggestions. \item To the members of the Geometry and Topology Seminar at the Technion for providing a stimulating and collaborative atmosphere over the years; this book can be seen as a continuation of the discussions which arose from various talks in this seminar. \end{itemize} Moreover, the authors would like to thank the following institutions for providing them with excellent working conditions during various stages of their collaboration: the Technion Faculty of Mathematics, Haifa, the Faculty of Mathematics at the University of Rijeka, the Institut f\"ur Algebra und Geometrie at the Karlsruher Institut f\"ur Technologie, the Mathematische Forschungsinstitut Oberwolfach and the University of Sulaymaniyah.